-- 1st & 2nd year faculty one classroom visit per semester; formal evaluation in the spring semester; recommendation form in the spring semester. - 3rd & 4th year faculty classroom visit and evaluation in the spring semester; recommendation form for 3rd year faculty in the spring semester. - 5th year (and beyond) faculty evaluated a minimum of every three years; classroom visit and evaluation due in the spring semester. - A supervisor may evaluate a faculty member anytime at their discretion.
+- Non-eligible faculty evaluated a minimum of one time per year (as per hiring timeline) - 1st & 2nd year faculty classroom visits per semester (fall and spring); formal evaluation in the spring semester; recommendation form in the spring semester - 3rd & 4th year faculty classroom visit and evaluation in the spring semester; recommendation form for 3rd year faculty in the spring semester - 5th year (and beyond) faculty evaluated a minimum of every three years; classroom visit and evaluation due in the spring semester - New adjunct faculty members are evaluated with their first and second teaching assignments. - Continuing adjunct faculty members are evaluated every two years with a satisfactory evaluation; adjuncts with a non-satisfactory evaluation are evaluated again with their next teaching assignment. - Full-time staff with teaching assignments are evaluated as adjunct faculty. - A Dean and/or the Vice-President of Instruction may request a faculty member evaluation any time at their discretion.